 We do not require (and therefore do not store) any signup details, since we support registration via google or github only.
 Only your email address is stored.

-Tokens are used to connect your CLI to your dashboard.
+Tokens are used to connect your policy checks to your dashboard.
 Should a token be stolen, it cannot be used to access any of your files.
 Having said that, we strongly encourage you to keep your tokens private and limit their exposure to relevant people only.